andrew-janes-07/cartpendulums-lqr-control/README.md

 **What's interesting here:**

-- The Coriolis matrix for the *n*-link case is non-trivial to get right — energy conservation in the uncontrolled simulation is the test that catches almost every implementation bug.
+- The Coriolis terms for the *n*-link case is non-trivial to get right — energy conservation in the uncontrolled simulation is the test that catches almost every implementation bug.
 - LQR alone produces high-frequency chatter near the equilibrium due to small